Should You Remove Above-Ground Tree Roots in Austin, TX?

 Still want to give DIY root pruning a try?
 Choose high-quality root cutting tools, such as a hatchet or chainsaw for large roots and gardening shears for smaller ones.
 Disinfect your tools with a diluted bleach solution before working.

 Only cut roots that are a few inches in diameter or less.
-Cutting larger branches can prevent the tree from taking in water and nutrients, which’ll kill it quickly.
+Cutting larger roots can prevent the tree from taking in water and nutrients, which can kill the tree quickly.
+For complex root issues or when tree health is at risk, consult with a certified arborist who can assess whether professional tree trimming and pruning or comprehensive plant healthcare is needed.

 Call the Pros for Root Pruning Today

-Stop wondering how to get rid of above-ground tree roots and call our experts instead.
-Our professional tree care company in Austin will artfully apply mulch over exposed roots, or if removal if necessary, extract those troublesome roots without causing soil erosion or hurting the tree.
+Stop wondering how to get rid of above-ground tree roots and call our Austin tree care experts instead.
+Our professional arborists will artfully apply mulch over exposed roots, or if removal is necessary, safely extract those troublesome roots without causing soil erosion or compromising tree health.